ASTHMA POLICY 2026 - 2027

 Group 2

-Staff working with high risk children with a history of severe asthma, or with direct student wellbeing responsibility, (including nurses, PE/sport teachers, first aid and school staff attending camp)
+Staff working with high risk children with a history of severe asthma, or with direct student wellbeing responsibility (such as nurses, first aid officers, camp organisers) or in high-risk teaching areas (such as PE/sport, home economics or cooking teachers)

 Any RTO that has this course in their scope of practice